ICT

 Year 10 & 11 Creative iMedia

-Students also complete Controlled Assessment tasks in 3 units throughout Year 10 and 11, in which they create webpages, animations and marketing material for a film festival.
+Students also complete Controlled Assessment tasks in 2 units throughout Year 10 and 11, in which they create webpages, animations and digital graphics products for a given topic.

 Year 10 & 11 Computer Science